-This is the second algebra-based course in general physics, designed for students not majoring in engineering or physics, but required to fulfill their specific majors.
-In Physics 002B, the basic principles of vector operation, Newton's Laws of Motion, work, energy conservation, and linear and angular momentum are applied to topics in electricity, magnetism, optics, and modern physics.
+This is the second algebra-based course in general physics for students not majoring in physics, engineering, or astronomy.
+The basic principles of vector operation, Newton's laws of motion, and conservation of momentum and energy covered in PHYS 002A are applied to topics in electricity, magnetism, optics, and modern physics.
 (C-ID PHYS 110)

-Lecture Hours: 3 Lab Hours: 3 Repeatable: No Grading: L Prerequisite: PHYS 002A with C or better Advisory Level: Read: 3 Write: 3 Math: 3 Transfer Status: CSU/UC Degree Applicable: AA/AS CSU GE: B1, B3 IGETC: 5A, 5C District GE: B1, B3
+Prerequisite: PHYS 002A with C or better Advisory Level: Read: 3 Write: 3 Math: 4

+Transfer Status: CSU/UC Degree Applicable: AA/AS CSU GE: B1, B3 IGETC: 5A, 5C District GE: B1, B3